 Some of the best reasons to consider debt consolidation include:

 - Convenience.
 Keeping track of multiple debt payments can be stressful.
 It’s also easier to accidentally skip a payment.
-This can lead to late payments and other charges.
+This can lead to late payments and other charges, as well as a poorer credit rating.
 A consolidation loan streamlines all your payments into one convenient monthly payment.

 Cons of Debt Consolidation